skylightio/skylight-docs/app/views/chapters/_60-environments.md

 #### 3. [OPTIONAL] Specify an environment name.

+<%= render layout: "note" do %>
-<%= render partial: "note", locals: {note: "If your environment name is always the same as your Rails environment, the Skylight agent will automatically detect your environment!
-Skip this step."} %>
+  If your environment name is always the same as your Rails environment, the Skylight agent will automatically detect your environment!
+Skip this step.
+<% end %>

 **If your environment name _differs_ from your Rails environment:**